Table of Contents

 - Make sure qualified cancellation and non-renewal requests are fulfilled promptly.

-- Send a notification after you’ve cancelled a recurring payment.
+- Send a notification after you’ve canceled a recurring payment.

 - If new fees are incurred after the cancellation, communicate with the cardholder about how those charges should be handled.